 4 Questions to Help Managers Motivate Change

 Almost all sales managers are now expected to transform their respective teams in order to succeed in a rapidly changing market environment.
+But how?

-It begins with the sales manager’s mindset.
+Driving change begins with you, the sales manager, and your mindset.

 You can “manage” the status quo, but you simply must “lead” change.